 You have the right to ask questions about anything that happens in therapy.
 I will discuss how and why I’ve decided to do what I’m doing.
 We can also look at alternatives that might work better for you.
 Feel free to ask to try something that you think helpful.
 Talk to me about any concerns that you may have.
 You can also request I refer you to someone else if you decide that I’m not the right therapist for you.
 You are free to leave therapy at any time.

 Confidentiality of all communications between a client and therapist is protected by law and the ethics of College of Registered Psychotherapists of Ontario (CRPO).
 I can only release information about our work to others, or even that you are in therapy with me, with your written permission.

 There are some situations when I am legally obligated to break confidentiality in order to protect others from harm.
 Where I have a duty to report to Family and Children’s Service and/or the police include:

 - Abuse to themselves or to another (physical, sexual, emotional) where the young person is under 16 years of age;

 - Where I have reason to suspect that a young person has been or is currently being abused, or at risk of abuse; but also includes

 - When domestic violence is reported and there is a child (children) in the home

 - The situation where a client discloses that he/she was abused in childhood and there is a possibility that the abuser may be a danger to the children now.

 Under these conditions, I will let you know that I have a duty to report the information that I have received to the appropriate authorities.

-While the following is not a legal exception to confidentiality, it is my policy in working with couples in therapy: If you or your partner decides to have some individual sessions as part of the couples’ therapy, what you say in those individual sessions will be considered to be a part of the couples’ therapy, and can be discussed in joint sessions.
+While the following is not a legal exception to confidentiality, I have a policy when working with couples in therapy.
+If you or your partner decide to have some individual sessions as part of the couples’ therapy, what you say in those individual sessions will be considered to be a part of the couples’ therapy.
+It can be discussed in joint sessions.